This blog may contain affiliate links. Read our disclosure policy for more info.

 Afternoon – Athabasca Glacier Adventure (summer only)

-Once on the bus, you’ll dive out onto the glacier where you’ll get some free time to explore.
-Of course, you must stay in the exclusion zone as there are deep crevasses and dangerous areas around!
-The entire experience is amazing and if you’ve never walked on a glacier before this is a must-do on your Banff itinerary!
+You’ll hop aboard the downright-epic “Ice Explorer”, a specially-built bus with massive tires on it that they actually use in Antarctica!
+From there, you’ll drive out onto the glacier where you’ll get some free time to explore and walk around.
+Of course, you must stay in the exclusion zone as there are deep crevasses and dangerous areas hidden away.

 3. Skywalk (summer only)